ajaygarg84/trafficshaper/README.md

 * If WARN is chosen, all of WARN, EVENT, ERROR logs will be seen.
 * If INFO is chosen, all of INFO, WARN, EVENT, ERROR logs will be seen.
 * If DEBUG is chosen, all of DEBUG, INFO, WARN, EVENT, ERROR logs will be seen.

+When WARN/INFO/DEBUG level is selected, dummy logs for these levels are shown by tailing __logs__ file:

 ### Capturing logs for a particular request number